shuqin19/ice-cream/README.md

 # ice-cream
-This protocol is to make ice cream when you work from home
+This protocol is to learn to make best ice cream when you work from home